frkatona/PSU_Cluster_JobExample/readme.md

 0. Request an account on the Roar Collab HPC with the online form (it will request persmission from your PI)
 1. Go to the RCPortal ([rcportal.psu.edu](https://rcportal.hpc.psu.edu/pun/sys/dashboard/)) and log in with your PSU credentials
 2. In the taskbar, click on "Jobs" and then "Job Composer"
-3. In the "Jobs" window, click "Edit Files" and upload the .csv, .py, and .sh files (may have to delete old .sh file)
+3. In the "Jobs" window, click "Edit Files" and upload the .csv, .py, and .sh files (can drag and drop but there is no warning of overwriting existing files, so be careful)
 4. Return to the job composer and click "Submit"
 5. Wait for email notification of job completion
 6. Open the file manager to view or download any output and error files

-## Careful

-- be sure the environment is properly set up on the cluster (error handling is tedious)

-- be sure the LF line breaks are enabled in VS Code for the .sh file (CRLF will cause errors)...I had to drag in a local .sh file that I edited in VS Code to get it to work sometimes

-- dragging and dropping on the file manager page is the easiest way to transfer files from your local machine, but there is no warning if you are replacing an existing file so be careful and when creating files, try to use the job ID in the file name with "%j" to avoid unintentional overwriting

 ## Details and Documentation